Slaughter Trail: Production

-The film was made in 1950 and was originally to have been released through Eagle-Lion but was picked up for release by RKO.
+The film was produced in 1950 and was originally to have been released by Eagle-Lion before RKO Pictures signed with Justal Productions as the film's distributor.

-Originally the film was shot with Howard Da Silva in the lead.
-After he was accused of Communist leanings, RKO ordered DaSilva's scenes reshot with Brian Donlevy.
+The film was shot with Howard da Silva in the lead, but after he was accused of communist leanings, RKO Pictures ordered da Silva's scenes reshot with Brian Donlevy.
 Allen reshot the film in three days and sold it to RKO for $200,000.